faan11/terraform-libvirt-k8s-lab/README.md

 * [terraform-provider-libvirt](https://github.com/dmacvicar/terraform-provider-libvirt)
 * Enough CPU, RAM, and disk space to run two libvirt guests - the more the better!

+For ansible script:
+- gantsign.helm

 ## Using this repository

-**Before using terraform** add your **public*** key, excluding the `ssh-rsa` prefix in the various `variables.tf` files corresponding sections:
+**Before using terraform** add your **public*** key, in the various `terraform/k8s/variables.tf` files corresponding sections:

 ```
 variable "ssh-public-key" {
-  description = "ssh-rsa key for terraform-libvirt user"
+  description = "key for terraform-libvirt user"
   default     = "<KEY GOES HERE>"
 }
 ```

-Running `terraform apply` with no variable arguments will create 5 Kubernetes nodes - 3 control plane, and 2 nodes for workloads.
+Running `terraform apply` with no variable arguments will create 3 Kubernetes nodes - 1 control plane, and 2 nodes for workloads.
 Each will use 2 CPUs, and have 2GB of RAM allocated.

 **Before using ansible** you need to add the following to your `~/.ssh/config` to avoid having fingerprint check botch your ansible configuration: